 2018 was an interesting year across the healthcare landscape.
 We saw strong attempts to dismantle the ACA, the dawn of the healthcare digital age with personal devices, continued strong growth by private equity investment firms and huge mergers along with disruptive market entries by an Amazon led coalition.
 The healthcare industry, routinely viewed as the slowest to adopt new technological advances and implement innovative ideas, is being faced with new disruptive forces — forces that won’t wait for the industry to catch up.
 So what does this mean for healthcare providers and what can they do to prepare for 2019?
 Here are five predictions to consider:

 - Rising labor costs will drive innovation with providers – Slow rises in reimbursements from commercial and federal payers, combined with a lower commercial payer mix from an aging population, will cause tremendous margin pressure for providers.
 This will force them to find a way to either improve their cost to collect and/or find an outsource model that makes sense.
 More forward-thinking providers will look to improve their operations with RPA functions and find ways to adapt machine learning into their processes.
 Others will look for help from vendor partners/outsourcers to bridge that gap.
-Either way, finding a way to bridge the gap because of there to market conditions, will be critical to maintain margin.
+Either way, finding a way to bridge the gap will be critical to maintain margin.

 - The Amazon lead coalition will make a statement in 2019 – If we think for one minute that Amazon, who has been a huge disruptor in every market they have ever entered, will not do the same thing with healthcare in 2019, we are kidding ourselves.
 What will that be?
 Some say it could be their own insurance plan or maybe a way to break into the drug market.
 While we don’t know the answer for sure just yet, we do know they will likely take a first step in 2019 to address the industry’s concerns to help drive down healthcare cost.